COP30

 work icon

-Spark a global mutirão for climate action, where people everywhere take part in assemblies, dialogues, and real, hands-on change across their communities.
+Keep growing the Global Mutirão for climate action, where people everywhere take part in assemblies, dialogues, and real, hands-on change across their communities.

 work icon

-Strengthen COP30’s outcomes
+Strengthen COP's outcomes

 work icon